DataDog/graphite-sink/README.md

-### Threaded graphite sink for converting and forwarding graphite/carbon metrics to Datadog.
+### Threaded graphite sink for converting and forwarding graphite / carbon metrics to Datadog.

 This configures a single endpoint and is suitable for collecting < 1000 metrics / sec.
-For collecting > 1000 metrics / sec see the multi-worker sink here: https://github.com/burnsie7/graphite-collector
+For collecting > 1000 metrics / sec see the multi-worker sink here: https://github.com/DataDog/graphite-sink-multi-worker

 ### Step 0 - Datadog Agent